-All our audits are on sale for March, but considering the disastrous impacts COVID-19 is having on businesses we’re extending it through April and May with the hope that the reduced price will be helpful for those looking to assess their SEO options moving forward and potentially save some businesses money moving forward.
+All our audits are on sale for March, but considering the disastrous impacts COVID-19 is having on businesses we’re extending it through April with the hope that the reduced price will be helpful for those looking to assess their SEO options moving forward and potentially save some businesses money moving forward.

 As always we have to reiterate that our auditing service is not an up-sell for SEO services, it is a strictly independent report of SEO and website data.
 You can learn more by reading our FAQ or check out our pricing here.

 We are hopeful that the small business community will see some reprieve from this situation soon.
 If you’re able to support your local businesses and communities we urge you to continue doing so.
 We don’t know how long this will continue so stay safe, keep positive and be compassionate!